cuvva/terms/privacy.md

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

 If you have any questions about our handling of personal information, the best way to speak with us is usually in the app.
-Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at 12 Mallow Street, London, EC1Y 8RQ.
+Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at 3 Angel Square, London, EC1V 1NY.

-You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Studio 5, 155 Commercial Street, London E1 6BJ.
+You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
 It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.

 ## What's my personal information?

 That's information which identifies you, or can be used with readily available information to identify you.
 We need personal information to see if we can cover you, to calculate the premium, and to help with any claims.
 So we'll collect anything we need via the app, our website and any other interactions you might have with us.
 You can find more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

 We'll keep your personal information only for as long as we need to.
-If you've bought a policy with us, we're required by the FCA to keep your data for at least seven years.
-That's because you'll have purchased a regulated financial product.
+If you've bought a policy with us, we need to keep your data for at least seven years.
+That's because you'll have purchased a regulated financial product, and because of possible future claims.

 ## What other information do you collect?